-I have practised as a clinical psychologist for over twenty five years.
+I have practised as a clinical psychologist for thirty five years.

 Australian Psychological Society (Full Member)

 College of Clinical Psychologists (Full Member) – Australian Psychological Society